pravega/flink-connectors/documentation/src/docs/batch.md

 ## FlinkPravegaInputFormat
 A Pravega Stream may be used as a data source within a Flink batch program using an instance of `io.pravega.connectors.flink.FlinkPravegaInputFormat`.
-The input format, reads a given Pravega Stream as a [`DataSet`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/DataSet.html) (the basic abstraction of the Flink Batch API).
-Note that the stream elements are considered to be **unordered** in the batch programming model.
+The input format reads events of a stream as a [`DataSet`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/DataSet.html) (the basic abstraction of the Flink Batch API).
+This input format opens the stream for batch reading, which processes stream segments in **parallel** and does not follow routing key order.

 Use the [`ExecutionEnvironment::createInput`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/ExecutionEnvironment.html#createInput-org.apache.flink.api.common.io.InputFormat-) method to open a Pravega Stream as a `DataSet`.